Mexico is in a position of weakness for confronting the challenges that lie ahead, particularly considering the current economic slowdown.

 The financial markets and stock exchanges had a very positive initial reaction to the election results.
 It was clear that while stocks of companies that might be affected by the various measures had significant losses, a large number had significant gains.
 However, it is possible that long-term interest rates may stay high for longer than anticipated, owing to the risk of higher inflation.

 Mexico is in a position of weakness for confronting the challenges that lie ahead, particularly considering the current economic slowdown.
 For its part, the Mexican government has a significant fiscal deficit to correct, with low tax revenues and social programs it cannot eliminate.
 Mexican companies already have an elevated tax burden, higher than their foreign competitors; much higher interest rates; and pressures on labor costs from wage increases, cuts in working hours and unfavorable competition from the informal economy.
 For its part, the army is involved in activities that do not fall within its jurisdiction.
-In brief, it would be naive to think that the U.S. election would not have a negative impact in Mexico, and it is necessary to think about strategies to overcome it.
+In brief, it would be naive to think that the U.S. election won’t have a negative impact in Mexico, and it is necessary to think about strategies to overcome it.